davgar99/arch-linux-font-improvement-guide/README.md

 > **Note:** This excerpt was taken directly from the Arch Wiki so all credit goes to the Arch Wiki and all of its contributors.

-**Possible Fix:** If emojis stop working about using the previous XML file, then feel free to use this instead:
+**Possible Fix:** If emojis stop working after using the previous XML file, then feel free to use this one instead:

 ```xml
 <?xml version="1.0"?>